-Germany Travel Information
+Germany Vacations & Travel Tips

 The main arrival/departure points for flights in Germany are Frankfurt-am-Main, Munich and Düsseldorf.
 Frankfurt is Europe's busiest airport after Heathrow.
 An airport departure tax is included in ticket prices.
 Thanks to the spread of low-cost airlines, it is now often cheaper to fly to Germany from around Europe than to take the train.
 While train travel is often more expensive than catching a bus, it's generally faster, more comfortable (particularly for overnight travel) and more efficient.
 Germany is served by an excellent highway system connected to the rest of Western Europe.
 Roads from Eastern Europe are being upgraded but some border crossings are a little slow, especially from Poland.
 To enter Germany with a car or motorbike, you must have third-party insurance.
 Ferries run between Germany's northern coast and Scandinavia and the UK.